bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *E = establishing*: plan with all actions in prioritized order to improve the process
 - *A = acting*: implementation of the plan, for example deploying, training and piloting the new processes
 - *L = learning*: after deployment, learning what benefits were achieved, what did (not) work and acting on this information

+## **incremental development model**
+SDLC model where the software is built gradually &rarr; for example a few features are fully developed, afterwards few more features are added and so on until the product is completely ready, requires a clear completion goal

+## **iterative development model**
+SDLC model where the development happen in smaller cycles with constant feedback loop &rarr; for example, one feature might not be fully completed in one iteration but the work is continued in the next cycle with the feedback from previous cycle's results

 ## **keen beginnings**
 risk-based test approach is neglected when high short-term pressure to succeeding arises